 - Aggressively enforce the Fair Housing Act’s civil and criminal provisions that address hate crimes.

-- Provide funding for the Justice Department’s Community Relations Service to hire new professionals to help mediate, train and facilitate in communities with intergroup tensions and in the aftermath of hate crimes.
+- Congress should provide funding for the Justice Department’s Civil Rights Division to investigate and prosecute hate crimes – and more funding for the Community Relations Service to hire new professionals to help mediate, train, and facilitate in communities with intergroup tensions and in the aftermath of hate crimes.